-(4) The owner or operator shall provide annual refresher training prior to May 1 to any worker performing one (1) or more of the activities listed in subdivision (3).
+(4) Beginning in 1997, the owner or operator shall provide annual refresher training prior to May 1 to any worker performing one (1) or more of the activities listed in subdivision (3).
 Such training shall be appropriate to the job responsibilities of the worker.